PandaCoderSchool/Job4Students/README.md

 ### For Companies:
 - Payment method for companies: bank card, bank account or cash
 - Currency for payments.

+### For Schools, Colleges, Universities:
+- Review expectations from Student.
+- Review companies' expectations and requirements to update their program to fit them.

 ### Notes: